miv403/C-language-and-literature/1.0/exercises/exercises.md

 and then a program that uses scanf to input a series of 10 non-negative numbers and determines and prints the largest of the numbers.
 Your program should use three variables:

-a. counter—A counter to count to 10 (i.e., to keep track of how many num- bers have been input and to determine when all 10 numbers have been pro- cessed).
+1. counter—A counter to count to 10 (i.e., to keep track of how many num- bers have been input and to determine when all 10 numbers have been pro- cessed).

-b. number—The current number input to the program.
+2. number—The current number input to the program.

-c. largest—The largest number found so far.
+3. largest—The largest number found so far.

 ## 3.24 (Tabular Output)